 - Metal license plate

-These items provide proof that a driver paid all relevant fees and registration tax to operate a vehicle.
+These items provide proof that a driver paid all relevant registration fees and registration taxes to operate a vehicle.
+A driver may also need to show automobile insurance, their California driver’s license, or other supporting documents when requested by peace officers.

-How Long Can You Drive with Expired Registration?
+How Long Can You Drive with an Expired Registration?

 Police officers in California cannot issue a standalone VC 4000(a)1 ticket unless you operate a vehicle with a registration that expired over two months ago.
 However, they may issue a ticket a day after registration expiration if they claim you broke another traffic law.